Podcast

 Artist: Lusha Nelson (Latvia, 1907 – New York, 1938)

-Item: photographs of Katherine Hepburn (above), Jesse Owens, and others
+Item: Photographs of Katherine Hepburn (above), Jesse Owens, and others

 Details: Philbrook Museum of Art, Tulsa.